-So even without converting, you are prompting people back to the website, which means the likelihood of those users converting on your website in the future is much higher.
-It’s a no brainer really!
+So even without converting, you are prompting people back to the website, which means the likelihood of those users converting to your website in the future is much higher.
+It’s a brainer, really!

 I’m Sold, but How Do I Set Up Dynamic Remarketing?